 It would not be unreasonable for Albus to have learned about the Diary’s going to Lucius Malfoy from Snape, as well as from Dobby and Harry.
 But probably not until after the year of the Basilisk was over, since Malfoy certainly did not spread the news around that he had been entrusted with it before that.
 Probably not even to Snape.
 Afterward, Snape may have gotten his side of the story out of him, and Albus added it to his store of information.

 And, at the time, Reggie Black seemed most likely to have learned about the Locket from one of the DEs in his own family, of which there were several, Bellatrix being the one highest in the Dark Lord’s favor.
-I believed that Bellatrix may have been the one entrusted with the task of putting the Locket into the cave.
+At that point, I believed that Bellatrix may have been the one entrusted with the task of putting the Locket into the cave.

 Let me point out that we cannot really count the Snake/Scar along with the others for this stage of our reasoning.
 Those were created much too late to be a part of the same puzzle.
-Whichever one of them, if either, was actually the Horcrux, it was not hidden by Voldemort.
+Whichever one of them, if either, was actually a Horcrux, it was not hidden by Voldemort.
 And both are capable of independent movement, and are no longer where they were at the time of Tom’s first defeat.